vipertooth/HTB-Remote/Readme.md

 # Remote Write-up

-I Started off with an Nmap scan to learn about the box.
+I Started off with an Nmap scan to get a lay of the land.

 ```bash
 root@HTBKali:~/HTB/Remote# nmap -A 10.10.10.180 -oN nmap/remote-A_scan